fourmulaic/speechify-unlimited-patch/README.md

   3. Copy that folder and paste it into your hard drive and open the folder.

-  4. copy speechify-unlimited-patch.exe file into that folder.
+  4. copy speechify-patch.exe file into that folder.
   (inside the folder, there is a file called **background.js**)

         ![speechify folder](./assets/images/speechify-folder.jpg "inside of speechify folder")

-  5. Run the speechify-unlimited-patch.exe or you can use python file.
-  [How to Run Your Python Scripts](https://realpython.com/run-python-scripts/)
+  5. Run the speechify-patch.exe or you can use python file. (.py) [How to Run Your Python Scripts](https://realpython.com/run-python-scripts/)

         if it is successfully patched, it will be shown like this.